 Mayor is elected for a period of one year.
 Main functions – preside over every meeting of the Corporation, general powers of inspection, and may give direction to the Commissioner with regard to the implementation of any resolution of the Corporation.

 - Deputy Mayor

-Deputy Mayor will step in when the office of Mayor is vacant or when the Mayor is absent for over 8 days continuously.
+Deputy Mayor steps into the office if the office is vacant or if the Mayor is absent for over 8 days continuously.
 Deputy Mayor shall discharge such functions as may be delegated to him by the Mayor.

 - Standing Committees (12)

-Standing Committees for the Bruhat Bangalore Mahanagara Palike have specific functions to perform as mandated by the KMC Act:-
+Standing Committees for the Bruhat Bangalore Mahanagara Palike has specific functions to perform as mandated by the KMC Act:-

 (a) the Standing Committee for Taxation and Finance;